 → Kopa Kondracka – 2005m

-For those who just start their hiking adventure, I'd recommend Tatra valleys - beautiful and easy to hike.
+For those who just started their hiking adventure, I'd recommend Tatra valleys - beautiful and easy to hike.

 The best valleys in Tatra National Park: